omise/omise-woocommerce/README.md

 #### WordPress Plugin Directory (recommended)

-You can simply install Omise WooCommerce plugin via WordPress Plugin Directory by the following 4 steps
+Install Omise WooCommerce plugin via WordPress Plugin Directory by following these steps:
 1. From the left sidebar at your WordPress Admin page, under **"Plugin"** section.
 Click **"Add New"**.

 2. At the **"Add Plugins"** page, search for Omise WooCommerce plugin using keyword: `Omise`.